 Literacy on the Loose: supports for parents

-Webinar Thursday 23rd April at 4pm and YouTube videos
+Webinar Thursday 23 April 2021 at 4pm - YouTube videos available

-Hosted by School of Education, Trinity College Dublin, Marino Institute of Education and Limerick & Clare ETB.
+Hosted by School of Education, Trinity College Dublin, Marino Institute of Education and Limerick and Clare ETB.

 In this COVID world, families are at home together working, learning and managing as best they can in difficult circumstances.
 For UNESCO World Book and Copyright Day on 23 April, we are celebrating and highlighting the opportunities in the every day lives of families for parents to support young children learning to read and write.

 A series of easy and accessible videos to help parents who are home schooling young children has been developed by researchers in Trinity in collaboration with colleagues in Marino Institute of Education and Limerick & Clare ETB.
 The videos, which are being released on World Book Day, aim to support literacy at home in a simple way and are targeted at children in early primary school and their parents.

 The project is called Literacy on the Loose and features short videos focusing on areas such as ‘Literacy in the Kitchen’, ‘Literacy on the Couch’ or ‘Literacy in Nature’, ‘Literacy on the mobile’ and give parents handy guides to integrating learning into their everyday lives in a stress-free way.

 The videos were shot by researchers from Trinity College Dublin, the Marino Institute of Education and Limerick & Clare ETB at their own homes, with many using their own children as subjects.